 A Medicare PPO is a type of Medicare Advantage plan that you can join as a private alternative to original Medicare.
 In a Medicare PPO, you will generally pay lower co-pays if you see providers that are in the network.
 You are not usually required to choose a primary care physician or get referrals to see specialists.
-Each plan has its own rules though.
+Each plan has its own rules though, so always check the plan’s summary of benefits before enrolling.

-It’s important to clarify the plan’s referral and prior authorization requirements before joining.
-A Medicare PPO must provide your A & B benefits to you under the plan, and the plan must include an out-of-pocket maximum cap on your spending.
+A Medicare Advantage PPO must provide your A & B benefits to you under the plan.
+The plan must include an out-of-pocket maximum cap on your spending.
 This cap protects you against catastrophic spending during a year when you are experiencing higher than normal medical costs.

 Some of the features of Medicare PPOs include:

 - Freedom to see out-of-network doctors at a higher cost